Joachim Herrmann (politician, born 1928): Central Committee Secretary

 On 25 May 1978, Herrmann was made a full member of the Politburo and elected to the Central Committee Secretariat.
 There he took on the responsibilities of Propaganda, Agitation (both from Werner Lamberz, who had been killed in a helicopter crash) and so-called "Friendly Parties" (meaning satellite parties) from retiring Politburo member Albert Norden.

 As Agitation Secretary, Herrmann wielded absolute power over East German press, most of which was directly owned by the SED.
-Together with his department head Heinz Geggel, who held weekly 'argumentation sessions' at the SED headquarters, Herrmann controlled East German reporting in minute detail, setting out the wording of headlines, arrangement of pictures and specific phrases.
+Together with his department head Heinz Geggel, who held weekly 'argumentation sessions' at the SED headquarters, Herrmann controlled East German reporting in minute detail, setting out the wording of headlines, arrangement of pictures and specific phrases, usually acting on the orders of Erich Honecker, whom he met alone after every meeting of the Politburo.

 Herrmann quickly became part of Erich Honecker's inner circle, alongside Günter Mittag and Erich Mielke, shunning most of the other Politburo members to rubber stamp decisions pre-approved by them.
+At the same time, he was regarded as a mere "executor" of Honecker's media policy.

+Herrmann has been described as the "polar opposite" of his predecessor Lamberz.
+Whereas Lamberz was seen as open-minded and cosmopolitan, Herrmann was regarded as self-opinionated and authoritarian, with a chaotic style of work.
+Herrmann was insensate in dealing with artists and clueless about new media beyond his scope as former newspaper editor such as television.

 Peaceful Revolution

-On 18 October 1989, a group of Politburo members lead by Egon Krenz deposed of Erich Honecker.
+On 18 October 1989, a group of Politburo members led by Egon Krenz deposed of Erich Honecker.
 Due to their close relation to Honecker, Herrmann and Economics czar Günter Mittag were also removed.
 Günter Schabowski, his former deputy and successor as editor-in-chief of Neues Deutschland, succeeded him as Agitation Secretary.
+Herrmann did not protest, taking on the responsibility for the negative developments in the media.

 On 10 November 1989, he was expelled from the SED Central Committee, as part of a move to save face by General Secretary Egon Krenz.
 He was additionally removed by his party from the Volkskammer a week later, on 16 November 1989.

 On 20 January 1990, he was expelled from the now-renamed SED-PDS party in a unanimous vote, the party Central Arbitration Commission citing personal enrichment and his manipulation of the media.

-He died in Berlin in 1992.
+He died in Berlin in July 1992 of cancer.